-The recoverable amount must be assessed at the legal entity level and may not - except for the Solvency II balance sheet deferred tax asset only - include amounts from other entities in the Group, independent of existing fiscal unities or tax groups.
+The recoverable amount must be assessed at the legal entity level and may not include amounts from other entities in the Group, independent of existing fiscal unities or tax groups.
 While from a legal, tax and economic perspective the recoverability would benefit from the existence of a fiscal unity, and therefore the benefit from a fiscal unity is 'real', the Solvency II requirements prohibits reflecting the benefit of a fiscal unity in supporting the LAC DT on the SCR.
 The fiscal unity may be reflected in supporting the deferred tax asset in the Solvency II balance sheet.